 Speaking to IT industry analysts, HP confirmed it aims to start selling a 3D metal printing platform in 2018.
-The company did not clarify whether HP Metal 3D printing technology will an evolution of its current MJF polymer 3D printing process or something entirely different, other than saying that it will be unique process based on proprietary technology.
+The company did not clarify whether HP Metal 3D printing technology will be an evolution of its current MJF polymer 3D printing process or something entirely different, other than saying that it will be unique process based on proprietary technology.

 As more and more technologies- both polymer and metal – are converging toward an integrated a powder-bed fusion/binder jetting/material jetting process, it is likely that the technology will follow along these lines.